-Justin L. Barrett is the Thrive Professor of Developmental Science and Director of the Thrive Center for Human Development at Fuller Theological Seminary.
+Justin L. Barrett is the Chief Project Developer for the Office for Science, Theology, and Religion Initiatives at Fuller Theological Seminary.
 He came to Fuller from the University of Oxford, where he taught and served as senior researcher for Oxford’s Centre for Anthropology and Mind.
 He has also taught at the University of Michigan and Calvin College, and served as co-area director for Young Life in Lawrence, Kansas.

 Barrett’s publications include Psychology of Religion (ed., 2010), Why Would Anyone Believe in God?
 (2004), Cognitive Science, Religion, and Theology: From Human Minds to Divine Minds (2011), and Born Believers: The Science of Children's Religious Belief (2012).
 He has also published scores of academic articles and book chapters across several disciplines.